th3rius/maskara/README.md

  * - apply will return the a masked string value
- * - validate will return `true` if the string matchs the mask */ var mask = new StringMask('some mask', optionsObject); //optionsObject is optional var maskedValue = mask.apply('some value string');
+ * - validate will return `true` if the string matchs the mask */ var mask = new Maskara('some mask', optionsObject); //optionsObject is optional var maskedValue = mask.apply('some value string');
 var isValid = mask.validate('some value string to validate');
 ```